Flu Basics

 What are the risks?

-In some people, the flu can cause serious complications, including bacterial pneumonia, dehydration, and worsening of chronic medical condition such as congestive heart failure, asthma, or diabetes.
-Children and adults may develop sinus problems and ear infections
+In some people, the flu can cause serious complications, including bacterial pneumonia, dehydration, and worsening of chronic medical conditions such as congestive heart failure, asthma, or diabetes.
+Children and adults may develop sinus problems and ear infections.

 How is the flu spread?

-The flu usually spreads from person to person in respiratory droplets when people who are infected cough or sneeze.
-Touching something with influenza virus on it and then touching their mouth, nose, or eyes occasionally may infect people.
-Healthy adults may be able to infect others 1 day before getting symptoms and up to 5 days after getting sick.
+The flu usually spreads from person to person in respiratory droplets when people who are infected with a flu virus cough, sneeze, or talk.
+These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
+A person may also get the flu by touching a surface or object with a flu virus on it and then touching their mouth, nose, or eyes.
+Healthy adults may be able to infect others one day before getting symptoms and up to five to seven days after getting sick.
 Therefore, it is possible to give someone the flu before you know you are sick as well as while you are sick.

 Some simple hygienic behaviors that can help prevent the spread of respiratory illnesses such as the flu are:

 - Wash your hands often with soap and water, especially after you cough or sneeze.
-If you are not near water, use an alcohol-based hand cleaner.
+If soap and water are not available, use an alcohol-based hand rub.

 - Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from getting sick too.

 - If you get the flu, stay home from work, school, and social gatherings.
-In this way you will help prevent others from catching your illness.
+This will help prevent spreading your illness to others.

 - Try not to touch your eyes, nose, or mouth.
 Germs often spread this way.